1989chenguo/CloudComputingLabs/Lab2/README.md

   * The content type is `application/x-www-form-urlencoded`;
   * The payload contains key-value pairs, keys are `id` & `name`;
   * If the payload is valid, send response with `200 OK`, `Content-Type: text/plain` & data;
-  * Or if the payload invalid, send response with send response with `200 OK`, `Content-Type: text/plain` & error messages;
+  * Or if the payload invalid, send response with send response with `404 Not Found`, `Content-Type: text/plain` & error messages;

 * If the path is invalid
   * Send response with the full content of `404 Not Found` page.